-O that thy creed were sound !
-For thou dost sooth the heart, Thou Church of : By thy unwearied watch and varied round Of service, in thy Saviour's holy home.
-I cannot walk the city's sultry streets, But the wide porch invites to still retreats, Where passion's thirst is calmed, and care's unt ful gloom.
+O THAT thy creed were sound !
+For thou dost soothe the heart, Thou Church of Rome, By thy unwearied watch and varied round Of service, in thy Saviour's holy home.
+I cannot walk the city's sulry streets, But the wide porch invites to still retreats, Where passion's thirst is calmed, and care's unthankful gloom.

-There on a foreign shore The homesick solitary finds a friend : Thoughts, prisoned long for lack of speech, ou Their tears ; and doubts in resignation end.
-I almost fainted from the long delay, That tangles me within this languid bay, When comes a foe, my wounds with oil and wi tend.
+There on a foreign shore The homesick solitary finds a friend :

+Thoughts, prisoned long for lack of speech, outpour Their tears; and doubts in resignation end.

+I almost fainted from the long delay,

+That tangles me within this languid bay,

+When comes a foe, my wounds with oil and wine to tend.

+Disappointment.